PythonCharmers/python-future/docs/open_function.rst

 On Py2 with ``future`` installed, the :mod:`builtins` module provides an ``open`` function that is mostly compatible with that on Python 3 (e.g. it offers keyword arguments like ``encoding``).
-This maps to the ``open`` backport available in the standard library :mod:`io` module on Py2.6 and Py2.7.
+This maps to the ``open`` backport available in the standard library :mod:`io` module on Py2.7.

 One difference to be aware of between the Python 3 ``open`` and ``future.builtins.open`` on Python 2 is that the return types of methods such